check-spelling-sandbox/hazelcast/docs/design/alto/client-interaction.md

 ## Exposed Ports

 TPC engine exposes a port for each of its event loops.
-The number of event loops(by default, equals to the number of available processors) and the ranges of the ports(by default, it is between `11000` and `21000`) to be exposed are configurable.
+The number of event loops(by default, equal to the number of available processors) and the ranges of the ports(by default, it is between `11000` and `21000`) to be exposed are configurable.